-EYES - The almond-shaped eyes are dark brown in color.
+EYES - The almond-shaped eyes are usually brown in color, but can range in color to yelp, and occasionally blue.
 They are set obliquely.
 Eye rims are black and unbroken.
 Overall expression is one of softness and intelligence, but highly cautious.